kathryncodesthings/improving-data-visualisation/README.md

 * Critically assess existing data visualisations
 * Select and justify alternatives based on audience needs
 * Communicate complex financial information clearly and efficiently

-It also highlights an important principle: good data visualisation for businesses is about supporting informed decision-making, not decoration.